sandipshiwakoti/vscode-react-native-version-bumper/README.md

 ### 📱 Bump App Version
 - Interactive version bumping for native platforms and optionally package.json
 - Steps:
-  1. Choose bump type (Patch, Minor, Major)
+  1. Choose bump type (Patch, Minor, Major) for Android and iOS
-  2. Choose whether to include package.json
+  2. Choose whether to include package.json and its bump type
   3. Updates all relevant version files

 ### 🔄 Bump Version and Commit
 - Extends "Bump App Version" with Git operations
 - Steps:
-  1. Choose bump type (Patch, Minor, Major)
+  1. Choose bump type (Patch, Minor, Major) for Android and iOS
-  2. Choose whether to include package.json
+  2. Choose whether to include package.json and its bump type
   3. Confirm Git commit (if not auto-enabled)
+  4. Confirm branch creation (if not auto-enabled)
-  4. Optionally create Git tag (if not enabled)
+  5. Optionally create Git tag (if not enabled)
-  5. Confirm push to remote repository
+  6. Confirm push to remote repository
-- Creates descriptive commit messages and tags
+- Creates descriptive commit messages, branches, and tags

 ### 👀 Show Current Versions
 - Displays all current version information in a formatted webview panel